billietlsfeir/REX-terraform-from-hero-to-superhero/docs/markdown/02-InfraAsCode/20-wysiwyg.md

+# Infrastructure as Code
-# What you see is what you get
+## What you see is what you get

 Terraform will provide infrastructure bits just as you wrote it.